soundarkarunagaran/Bridge/README.md

 ## Installation

-A full list of installation options available at [bridge.net/download/](http://bridge.net/download/), including full support on Windows, Mac OS and Linux for [Visual Studio Code](https://code.visualstudio.com/) and [Mono Develop](http://www.monodevelop.com/).
+A full list of installation options available at [bridge.net/download/](http://bridge.net/download/), including full support for Visual Studio and Visual Studio Community on Windows, and Visual Studio Mac.

 ### Bridge for Visual Studio

-If you're using Visual Studio, the best way to get started is by adding the Bridge.NET for Visual Studio [extension](https://visualstudiogallery.msdn.microsoft.com/dca5c80f-a0df-4944-8343-9c905db84757).
+If you're using Visual Studio for Windoes, the easiest way to get started is by adding the Bridge.NET for Visual Studio [extension](https://visualstudiogallery.msdn.microsoft.com/dca5c80f-a0df-4944-8343-9c905db84757).

 From within Visual Studio, go to the `Tools > Extensions and Updates...`.